Ongava Tented Camp: Our full report

-The bathroom is at the back of the tent, with the toilet on one side and an open shower on the other.
-Between the two, his and hers sinks have mirrors and a selection of toiletries.
-A door leads to an outdoor shower which, although open, cannot be seen from neighbouring tents.
+At the back of the tent, the bathroom has a toilet on one side and an open shower on the other.
+Between the two are his and hers sinks with mirrors and a selection of toiletries.
+A door leads to an outdoor shower, which, although open, cannot be seen from neighbouring tents.

-One special feature of Ongava Tented Camp is the camera set up by the waterhole, which automatically takes pictures when movement is detected.
-After dark it captures images in night vision, so the following morning guests can take a look to see who came to visit while they were sleeping!
+One special feature of Ongava Tented Camp is the camera set up by the waterhole, which automatically takes pictures when movement is detected, even after dark.
+So in the morning, guests can take a look to see who stopped by while they were sleeping!

-Staying at Ongava Tented Camp can be a delight – with its homely atmosphere, busy waterhole and luxury bush camp feel.
-If you're seeking an atmosphere similar to many of the safari camps found in Botswana, and elsewhere in Africa, then this is as close as you'll find around Etosha.
-The camp is at its best when you take advantage of the organized activities, especially the walking safaris – which aren't possible to do within the national park.
-Although Ongava Tented can be used as a base for self-drive excursions into Etosha, it's probably not the best choice of place to stay if this is your main aim – being relatively costly, and a little further from the main access road to the park than would be optimum.
+With its homely atmosphere, busy waterhole and luxury bushcamp feel, Ongava Tented Camp can be a delight.
+It’s as close as you’ll find around Etosha to the safari camps in Botswana, and elsewhere in Africa, and is at its best when you take advantage of the organised activities – especially the guided walks.
+Although the camp can be used as a base for self-drive excursions into Etosha, it's probably not the best choice for this as it’s relatively costly, and a half-hour drive from the main access road to the park.

-Directions: The entrance to the Ongava Reserve is on the C38, just before the Andersson Gate into Etosha National Park, on the left when arriving from the south.
-Once in the reserve, Ongava Tented Camp is clearly signposted along a gravel road, about a 30-minute drive during which you are likely to spot antelope such as kudu and oryx.
+- The Ongava Reserve is west of the C38, just before the Andersson Gate into Etosha National Park.
+The drive through the reserve to Ongava Tented Camp is along a gravel road, and takes about 30 minutes, during which you are likely to spot antelope such as kudu and oryx.